 ingredients for strawberry crisp

-brown sugar – you can also use regular sugar, coconut sugar or any other kind once it’s not liquid.
+• Brown Sugar – You can also use regular granulated sugar, coconut sugar, or any other kind as long as it’s not liquid.

-Bob’s Red Mill 1-to-1 Gluten Free Baking Flour – my favourite gluten free flour!
-I use it in the filling to create a nice and thick juicy filling, and in the topping for the perfect crunchy crisp.
+• Bob’s Red Mill 1-to-1 Gluten Free Baking Flour – My favourite gluten free flour!
+I use it to create a nice, thick, juicy filling, and in the topping for the perfect crunchy crisp.

-orange juice – adds a bright punch to the flavour!
+• Orange Juice – This adds a bright punch of tangy flavour!
 You could also use lemon juice (half the amount) or pineapple juice.

-sea salt – brings all the flavours together.
-If using kosher salt, use a little less so that it’s not too salty (since the granules are smaller)
+• Sea Salt – This brings all the flavours together.
+If you’re using kosher salt, use a little less so that it’s not too salty (since the granules are smaller).

-melted vegan butter – adds delicious flavour and helps with the consistency on the topping.
+• Melted Vegan Butter – Vegan butter helps achieve the desired crisp, buttery consistency of the topping.
 The one I use is salted.
 If yours is unsalted, add a pinch of salt.
-You could also sub oil, adding a pinch of salt.
+You could also sub in oil, adding a pinch of salt.

 step by step instructions on making dessert

-In your 8×8 baking dish, stir together the 4 tablespoons of sugar, 3 tablespoons Bob’s Red Mill 1-to-1 Gluten Free Baking Flour, and the sea salt.
-Add the strawberries and toss to coat completely.
-Allow to sit for 10 minutes to bring out the flavor of the strawberries and to thicken their juices.
+• Coat the strawberries.
+In your 8×8 baking dish, stir together the sugar, the Bob’s Red Mill 1-to-1 Gluten Free Baking Flour, and the sea salt.
+Add the strawberries and toss to coat them completely.
+Allow everything to sit for 10 minutes to bring out the flavor of the strawberries and to thicken their juices.

 step by step instructions on making dessert

-In another bowl, mix together the Bob’s Red Mill Gluten Free Organic Old Fashioned Rolled Oats, remaining 3/4 cup Bob’s Red Mill 1-to-1 Gluten Free Baking Flour, and 5 tablespoons sugar.
-Pour over the melted butter and mix until bit by bit until a crumble forms.
+• Make the crisp topping.
+In another bowl, mix together the Bob’s Red Mill Gluten Free Organic Old Fashioned Rolled Oats, the remaining Bob’s Red Mill 1-to-1 Gluten Free Baking Flour, and the sugar.
+Pour the melted butter over the sugar and flour, and mix bit by bit until a crumble forms.
 You can use your fingers to clump it together in bits too.
-Don’t over mix it.
+Don’t over-mix it.

-Bake for 30 minutes, then broil on low for a few minutes until top is golden brown.
-Allow to cool for 10 minutes before serving.
+• Bake the crisp.
+Bake for 30 minutes, then broil on low for a few minutes until the top is golden brown.
+Allow everything to cool for 10 minutes before serving.
 Scoop into bowls and serve with ice cream for the best result!

 • If you’re using frozen strawberries, let them thaw completely first.
 You can drain off the excess liquid, or add in a few more tablespoons of flour until it looks like in the photos.